By Philbert Shih, Managing Director and Founder of Structure Research

 About the author

-Phil Shih is Managing Director and Founder of Structure Research, an independent research firm focused on the cloud, hosting and data center infrastructure service provider markets.
+Phil Shih is Managing Director and Founder of Structure Research, an independent research firm focused on the cloud, edge, hosting and data center infrastructure service provider markets.